-- Virtual Pavilion: UKGBC is acting as secretariat to the UK Built Environment Virtual Pavilion, which is being curated by a coalition of 30+ delivery partner organisations across the sector.
+- Virtual Pavilion: UKGBC is acting as secretariat to the UK Built Environment Virtual Pavilion, which is being curated by a coalition of 40+ delivery partner organisations across the sector.
 The Virtual Pavilion will enable widespread access and engagement with built environment issues at COP26 that will complement whatever activities are able to happen in person, and provide an online legacy that will last far beyond November.
-If your organisation is interested in becoming a delivery or funding partner, please contact
+If your organisation is interested in becoming a delivery or commercial partner, please contact COP26@ukgbc.org.

 - COP26 Built Environment Directory: UKGBC is publishing regularly updated editions of a built environment ‘directory’ – a resource detailing key assets and resources held by our members in and around Glasgow, for use by government officials, media and other key stakeholders.
 If your organisation is interested in being featured in this directory, please contact Clara Sibaud.

 - Race to Zero Campaign: This UNFCCC-back campaign, led by the High-Level Champions for Climate Action, is bringing together a coalition of global net zero initiatives.
 Organisations recognised by Race to Zero have committed to halving emissions by 2030 and achieving net zero emissions as soon as possible (and by 2050 at the latest).
 As one of the first Accelerators to the campaign, UKGBC is actively encouraging members to join the race in the lead-up to and beyond COP.